mohammed113-hacker/My-Projects/README.md

 CONCLUSION:

 This project highlights the importance of addressing class imbalance and the effectiveness of SMOTE in improving model performance in such scenarios.
+AtLast, a Web-Page was made to feed the Insurance data to the well trained model to check for Fraud and Legitimate claims.

+FILES:

+visualizing_dataset.py : It is for visualizing the dataset using Charts,Bar-Graph, and box plots

+transform1.py : It is For Cleaning the dataset by eliminating duplicate values and Transforming the Non-Numeric columns into Numeric Data( Using Label encoders)

+output.py : It is for provding a Input Manually in the Web-Page to check whether the Trained Model is working Properly

 MODELS:

-Random-forest : random1.py
+Random-forest : random_forest.py

 Lightgbm : lightgb.py